Department of Education, Sport and Culture

 11.00- 11.30 Curriculum focus (set as a task)

-1.15- 3.00 Planning/ website update/ task learning for children/ assessment and feedback
+1.15- 3.30 Planning/ website update/ task learning for children/ assessment and feedback/ Teams check ins with children

 The Headteacher and Deputy will monitor learning and feedback through regular contact with Team Leaders and staff.

-We do not expect any staff to be on line/ working after 3.00.
+We do not expect any staff to be on line/ working after 3.30 (apart from staff meeting times).
 If teaching staff are in this situation, looking after their own health and wellbeing is vital and there needs to be sufficient balance to enable this to happen.

 Support staff and Admin